What's On

 Not in Auckland?
 Check out what's on in ChristchurchWellington, and Queenstown this year.

-Main image credit: For the Dawn/Adobe Stock.
+Main image credit: AR.

 Urban List editors independently select and write about stuff we love and think you'll like, too.
 Urban List has affiliate partnerships, and if you purchase something through the links in this article, we will earn a commission from those partners.
 To find out more about who we work with and why, read our editorial policy here.